 Contents

-Contents

 Introduction

 1.1.
 Background Information

 Data analytics in predicting housing prices empowers real estate agents, buyers, and analysts in making data-driven decisions about the sale price, buying trend, future market predictions, and investment profitability.
 Traditionally, appraisers estimate the worth of real estate based on explicit market data, ultimately judging prices based on their personal opinions.
 As such, human intervention will unavoidably impact the evaluated price.
 However, because of the disparity in information in house markets, people frequently lose money on their investments.
 With recent advancements in machine learning, a subset of artificial intelligence (AI) used to assess and forecast outcomes, and growth in the collecting and utilization of large data, several industries, including real estate, have opted for them to improve decision-making.